 RPA is a matter of performing predictable functions, whereas AI requires thinking and decision-making based on context.
 AI-based solutions at this point are not yet in a mature and marketable position, but at least RPA can free up time for identifying and fixing recon breaks in the meantime.

-One now understands what RPA is and how RPA works for money managers, along with the benefits of automation.
+One now understands what RPA is and how RPA works for investment managers, along with the benefits of automation.

 While RPA is not AI, Robotic Process Automation still helps investment managers save time and money not having to perform manual processes.